-In addition to the focus group with the students, the needs analysis also included a questionnaire Participants (m=54%; f=46%) were aged between 25 and 64 years and drawn from a range of categories including researcher and practitioner, as well as senior manager, teacher trainee, and research student.
+In addition to the focus group with the students, the needs analysis also included a questionnaire combining 11 open and closed questions, which as Brown suggests (2009, 2011), is the most appropriate method for exploratory research of the type required for learning analytics.
+The open responses provided the opportunity for stakeholders to give their views on a new area of technology usage in which the agenda has not yet formed and acted as a precursor to a more structured, later phase of research.
+Participants (m=54%; f=46%) were aged between 25 and 64 years and drawn from a range of categories including researcher and practitioner, as well as senior manager, teacher trainee, and research student.
 Experience ranged from 2 years to 20 years in higher education with 44 from the UK, 1 from France, 1 from Nigeria, 1 from Saudi Arabia and 1 from Cyprus.

-Building on the questionnaire n order to understand thperspective on the (Heigham & Croker, 2009).
-Steel and Levy (2013) suggest “between what students are actually doing and where research directions in CALL are taking us’ (p.
+Building on the questionnaire focus groups with students were conducted in order to understand their perspectives on the potential of learning analytics (Heigham & Croker, 2009).
+The focus groups added a qualitative dimension which as Steel and Levy (2013) suggest, can help to close the gap that exists “between what students are actually doing and where research directions in CALL are taking us’ (p.
 319).

 Findings and Discussion

-Data from the focus groups indicated that They were however familiar with the use of dashboards to provide performance data on health and sports activities and as a result they could see the potential oto provide a clear visualisation of their online interactions.
+Data from the focus groups indicated that 84% of practitioners were familiar with online applications and tools in their teaching and research context, but only 40.8% had used analytics applications.
+They were however familiar with the use of dashboards to provide performance data on health and sports activities and as a result they could see the potential of using them to provide a clear visualisation of their online interactions.

 Analytics in this respect was mostly related to the integrated tracking function in Blackboard as well as other applications that generated statistics about student participation.
-As a result only 35% of those who had experience of using learning analytics said that they were positive about their experience of analytics to dateSome students identified indicators that they would like to see on the dashboards, including their own grades as well as attendance information and a comparison of as a “way of measuring progress” over a sustained period of time to indicate if they were “headed the right or the wrong direction”.
+As a result, only 35% of those who had experience of using learning analytics said that they were positive about their experience of analytics to date.
+Given the large amount of information in the Blackboard dashboard, students indicated that customisation of student-facing dashboards was important and that they would like the option of being able to view or turn it off as and when they deemed necessary.
+Some students identified indicators that they would like to see on the dashboards, including their own grades as well as attendance information and a comparison of their activities as a “way of measuring progress” over a sustained period of time to indicate if they were “headed in the right or the wrong direction”.
+One participant suggested, for example, that the dashboard could help language students by visualising their formative progress across the duration of their module.
+Nevertheless, it was also a concern that if used in this way the dashboard might not be an accurate reflection of their out of class or self-directed engagement with language resources.

 Chinese undergraduate respondents commented that they would like to see the average grades of the group they belonged to as this was a typical feature of student life in their own country.
-This was the minority view however and other students argued that being able to see this information on a day-to-day basis might increase anxiety and pressure to achieve group benchmarks rather than compete against themselves and their own personal targets.
+This was the minority view however, and other students argued that being able to see this information on a day-to-day basis might increase anxiety and pressure to achieve group benchmarks rather than compete against themselves and their own personal targets.
 Both focus groups suggested that dashboards should have a system for creating alerts and recommendations for further learning.
 Above all the dashboards should contain a range of functionality but this should be customised and personalised by each language learner.